kjmath/portfolio/_pages/about.md

 title: "About"
 ---

-I’m Kelly Mathesius – a Research & Development Engineer at Formlabs with a PhD from MIT in Space Propulsion.
-I currently develop models to understand and optimize stereolithography printing process physics, as well as query, analyze, and visualize print metric data to drive print algorithm development.
+I’m Kelly Mathesius -- a Research and Development Engineer at Formlabs and MIT AeroAstro PhD.
+I build physics-based and data-driven models and SQL/Python pipelines to design and optimize real-world products and systems.

-I have a multi-disciplinary skillset in computational modeling, scientific software, optimization of constrained systems, data analysis, manufacturing, and technical communication.
 Check out some of my projects [here]({{ site.baseurl }}/projects).

 ![wide-bio-photo]({{ site.baseurl }}/assets/images/wide-bio-photo.jpeg){: .align-center}